krayon/unixporn-web/README.md

 # Future plans
 - Clean up the CSS (YES, i really need to get around to do that!)
-- Find a solution to avoid session/cookie for the captcha during upload.
+- Find a solution to avoid using a cookie for the captcha during upload.

 # License
 GNU General Public License v2.0